TiraLabra/2021_p4/kalvot/lecture.md

 # What?

-- On the course you will implement some program that utilizes "difficult" algorithm(s)/data structure(s) including all of the required data structure and algorithms
+- On the course you will implement some program that utilizes "difficult" algorithm(s)/data structure(s) including all of the required data structures and algorithms.
+Everything included in the prerequisites is considered trivial.
+Eg. a purely brute force sudoku solver is not a suitable topic.

 # Prerequisite knowledge